 The eviction process for California begins with the landlord issuing notice to their tenants.
 If the tenant does not move out on their own, you will then have the right to evict them.
 To initiate the eviction, you must file an Unlawful Detainer Lawsuit in Superior Court.
 This will trigger an eviction lawsuit, in which you are the plaintiff and the tenant is the defendant.

 You must allow the law to take its course – you are not permitted to try to remove the tenant yourself.
 This includes changing the locks or removing their belongings!
-Your Riverside eviction lawyer will guide you through this process, which often happens very quickly.
+Your Riverside eviction attorney will guide you through this process, which often happens very quickly.
 Your tenant will normally have just five days to respond to the lawsuit after being served with a copy of the Summons and Complaint.
 It should take just 20 days for the judge to hear your case in court.

 The eviction notice is what starts off the whole legal process.
 If you do not serve an eviction notice in Riverside, you may find that your legal right to remove the tenants from your property is diluted.
 This ensures a fair process whereby the rights of your tenants are also protected.